amukherj/concurrencyts/README.md

 The rest of the abstractions are absent.
 While I intend to add them, I don't have a fixed schedule for doing so.

 ## Building
+You can use this library with a compiler that supports C++14 or later.
+It will possibly work with C++11 unchanged or with minor modifications.
+We don't use any mostrosity beyond simple GNUMake for building.

 The library is entirely header-only, and doesn't use any virtual functions, etc. Thus in order to use the future-related functionality, you just include the header `future.h`, and get all symbols from the namespace `concurrencyts`.
 Likewise with the other headers.

 You can check example usages of the abstractions by looking at the corresponding `.cc` files.
 You can also build and run them using: